bhargavgunreddy/infinite-scroll-react-grid/README.md

 Grid using React to demonstrate infinite scrolling

-Used webpack dev server to build and run the app
+Used webpack dev server to build and run the app.

+Plese navigate to <a href = "www.bhargavgunreddy.com" title="Link"></a> to see the running demo